I don’t always study philosophy, but when I do, I make it count.

 13. Death is a poetic necessity to life.
 When leaves die, they sacrifice themselves for future ones by giving to the trunk.
 When a tree dies, its sacrifices itself for the next generation.
 When we die, we do the same.
 Others benefit from our death.
 Impermanence is a part of life.
 So live in the ephemeral, impermanent moment.
 Then prepare yourself to embrace death when it befalls you.
 Until then, have patience.
 Anticipate things.
 Be excellent to each other.
 Mortality isn’t sadness.
 It’s beautifully poetic, even more so with the ironic possibility of an afterlife.
 Hope for it.

 Special thanks: This post wouldn’t have been possible without Jay Garfield’s powerful survey of intellectual history, Josh Rhine’s astute observation of humans singular focus on entertainment, nor Ted’s excellent “whoa” face.
 Disclosure: As a practicing Mormon, I believe the purpose of life is learning to love, mastering our body glove, finding wondrous joy, serving one another (even if we don’t always like each other), and being kind to the most vulnerable among us.
-This story first published to blakesnow.com on Nov.
-13, 2014
+This story first published to blakesnow.com in 2014